 There are lots of foods that claim to lower estrogen – however, these are the most powerful ones.

-These help block estrogen.
+These help block estrogens.
 The best are broccoli, cauliflower, brussels sprouts, and collard greens.

-Some of them act as an aromatase inhibitor.
+Some of them act as aromatase inhibitors.
 White Button Mushrooms are the best.

 You can also take the extract form as a supplement.
 You need about 100 mgs daily of the 10:1 extract.